legesher/legesher-docs/guide/contributor/tree-sitter.md

     ```

 **Testing Grammar Changes**
-Next we'll need to test out all of the changes we've made to the grammar, to make sure the programming language is still in tact.
+Next we'll need to test out all of the changes we've made to the grammar, to make sure the programming language is still intact.
 When we've passed all of our tests, then we can continue going forward in adding this programming language to the Legesher repository.

 We'll need to recompile the grammar with the changes we've made.
 -   Run `tree-sitter generate`